Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers: Factor 3: App Markets

-We therefore hypothesize that an imbalanced market composition in training data, where malware and goodware are predominantly sampled from different markets, results in statistically significant-degradation of classifier performance when evaluated on market-balanced or differently-composed test sets.
-This is consistent with previous findings on shortcut learning~\cite{dos_and_donts} and is testable using market metadata in \androzoo.
+Therefore, we hypothesize that an imbalanced market composition in the training data, characterized by malware and goodware being predominantly sampled from different markets, causes statistically significant performance degradation when evaluated on market-balanced or differently composed test sets.

-\hypothesisbox{Hypothesis: \textbf{\factorMarketsName}}{Altering the composition of \factorMarketsName used in dataset sampling significantly affects goodware and malware class-distribution, and leads to reduced detection performance (\eg \fone or AUT) when models are evaluated on out-of-sample market distributions.}
+\hypothesisbox{Hypothesis: \textbf{\factorMarketsName}}{Altering the composition of \factorMarketsName used in dataset sampling significantly affects goodware and malware class-distribution and leads to reduced detection performance (\eg \fone or AUT) when models are evaluated on out-of-sample market distributions.}

-\subsubsection{Impact}
+\subsection{Impact}

-To verify that performance on \apigraph is influenced by the fact that goodware is entirely sampled from Google Play, whereas the malware comes primarily from VirusShare, we analyzed the \ac{fpr} of both datasets.
-We indeed notice how classifiers trained on \apigraph tend to be steadily confident in predicting benign \acp{apk}.
-In contrast, classifiers trained on \transcend exhibit a much more variable \ac{fpr}. \autoref{fig:fprs} shows the \ac{fpr} trend of all five classifiers when trained and evaluated on both datasets.
+To investigate whether the performance on \apigraph is influenced by goodware being sampled entirely from \googleplay and malware primarily from VirusShare, we first analyze the \ac{fpr} of both datasets.
+As expected, classifiers trained on \apigraph tend to be steadily confident in predicting benign \acp{apk}.
+In contrast, classifiers trained on \transcend exhibit much more variable \acp{fpr}. \autoref{fig:fprs} shows the \ac{fpr} trends of all five classifiers when trained and evaluated on both datasets.